eidoo/hybrid-exchange-sdk/src/cli/README.md

 The token functionalities let you interact with ERC20 tokens.

 ## Approve
-It execute an ERC20 token approve method.
+It executes an ERC20 token approve method.

 Command:<br>
 ```bash